The DECIMAL data type is a numeric data type with fixed scale and

 The result has a loss of information due to implicit casting.
 This is why we

-discourage using the DOUBLE
+discourage using the DOUBLE and FLOAT types in

 general.

-cannot be implicitly converted to
+DOUBLE and FLOAT cannot be implicitly converted to

-.
+DECIMAL.
 An error is returned.

-is implicitly converted to DECIMAL
+DECIMAL is implicitly converted to DECIMAL if all

-digits fit in the resulting DECIMAL
+digits fit in the resulting DECIMAL.

-SELECT GREATEST (CAST(1 AS DECIMAL(38, 0)), CAST(2 AS DECIMAL(38, 37)));
+SELECT GREATEST (CAST(1 AS DECIMAL(38, 0)), CAST(2 AS DECIMAL(38, 37)));DECIMAL when there is

-to guarantee that all digits fit.
+enough room in the DECIMAL to guarantee that all digits fit.
 The

 integer types require the following numbers of digits to the left of the decimal point

-when converted to DECIMAL
+when converted to DECIMAL:

-: 19 digits
+BIGINT: 19 digits

-: 10 digits
+INT: 10 digits

-: 5 digits
+SMALLINT: 5 digits

-: 3 digits
+TINYINT: 3 digits

 For example: